Why I Stopped Travelling at the Beginning of my Travels

 It’s everyone’s dream to quit your job and travel the world.
 Right?
 Well at least it was mine.
 And this is what I did last year.
 I set off on my adventures in South Korea and then headed over to the Philippines.

+Living the dream!
 Now I don’t want it to sound like I am not still ‘living the dream’ as I truly am.
-But there is one reason that has stopped me from moving on.
+But there is one reason why I stopped travelling for a while.
 Stopped me in my track and has kept me from spending even one night away from where I have been calling home in the Philippines for the past 6 weeks.

 He is called Echo and has 4 legs, a waggy tail and eyes which could melt anyone’s heart.

 So how did Echo become my priority over travelling around the Philippines?
+How did he become the reason why I stopped travelling?
 Well, it all started when I was surfing on San Juan La Union beach.
 As I came back to shore I noticed a little dot of a creature sat in the sand, just where the sea hit the shore line.

 I realised that it was it was a puppy, no more than 10 weeks old, mostly hairless with sores all over its body.
 It was boiling hot on the sand and all other dogs were sat in the shade.
 It was quite a way from the shaded area.
 What was he doing here?